-2010 - 2012 ANNUAL SECURITY REPORT STATISTICS REPORTED BY YEAR AND LOCATION
+2011 - 2013 ANNUAL SECURITY REPORT STATISTICS REPORTED BY YEAR AND LOCATION

-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (as amended by VAWA).
 The statistics below include crimes reported to local police departments and the Campus Security Authority, as required.